Drug Testing (The Office): Production

 This was the final episode of the season to be filmed, though not the last to air.
 According to Jenna Fischer, everybody on the set was excited in a manner that she likened to students on the last day of school.
 The giddiness particularly shows in Fischer's performance: Pam skips after Jim into the break room, she bounces on her toes at the end of the "fake crying" talking head, and she taps the soda can three times to get Jim to release the jinx.

+A scene in which Dwight turns in his uniform and badge at the sheriff's office was filmed but cut because the producers realized it was unnecessary and it seemed implausible that the documentary crew could enter a sheriff's office without being challenged.
 The Season Two DVD contains a number of deleted scenes from this episode.
-Notable cut scenes include Jim doing impressions of Kevin and Angela for Pam, Dwight noting that he is so determined to find the culprit that he is prepared to pray "to Thor himself", Toby saying that he does not think Michael is taking drugs, Jim secretly doing an impression of Dwight right in front of him, Dwight talking about Jim and concluding that, "If that were my life, I'd do drugs", Pam toying with Dwight by admitting that she "was a teensy bit high... in the parking lot at the Quick and Easy", Meredith coming to Jim because Pam told her he had something to tell her.
-Jim is under the jinx and says nothing, Kelly putting a customer on hold when she is called by Dwight and forgetting to return, Dwight taking notes during the conference, Pam showing the camera the flyer that Michael made up for the conference, and Lee and Gino, the workers at Vance Refrigeration, discarding a joint in the parking lot.
+Notable cut scenes include Jim doing impressions of Kevin, Dwight, and Angela for Pam, Dwight saying he is so determined to find the culprit that he is prepared to pray "to Thor himself", Toby saying that Michael should take drugs, Dwight talking about how dismal Jim's present life is, Pam toying with Dwight by admitting that she "was a teensy bit high... in the parking lot at the Quick and Easy", Meredith coming to Jim because Pam told her he had something to tell her, Kelly speaking to a customer she left on hold during the conference, Dwight taking notes during the conference, Pam showing the camera the flyer that Michael made up for the conference, and Lee and Gino, the workers at Vance Refrigeration, discarding a joint in the parking lot.